-AIDA, FII, Performance Freediving, PADI and Apnea Academy work on the individual instructor model, whereby you as an instructor deal directly with the agency.
+AIDA, FII, Performance Freediving, PADI, and Apnea Academy work on the individual instructor model, whereby you as an instructor deal directly with the agency.
 SSI and RAID work on the dive center model, whereby instructors must be affiliated to a dive center.
 Let’s look at these systems in more detail.

 In the instructor model, you pay a lower level of insurance and are free to teach pretty much whoever and wherever you like.
 This offers the greatest freedom and flexibility but less accountability, as usually you work alone and do not have anyone checking up on your work.
 There is also more responsibility to ensure all your equipment is serviced and up to date, not to mention the associated issues of storage and expense if you need a lot of hire kit, plus the admin of handling certification and hiring of facilities.
 Some instructors choose to travel the world working for established freediving schools, and while this means fewer overheads, the pay will be lower.

-In the dive center model you have less flexibility to choose your own students, however your insurance will usually be covered by the dive center.
+In the dive center model, you have less flexibility to choose your own students, however, your insurance will usually be covered by the dive center.
 You also have far less responsibility in terms of equipment upkeep and administration, and your students are usually found for you.
 The dive center will also be checking on your performance, which can sound onerous but is actually reassuring as they are there to support your teaching.

-If you are affiliated to a dive center and wish to work abroad then it is easy to switch your affiliation.
+If you are affiliated with a dive center and wish to work abroad then it is easy to switch your affiliation.
 SSI and RAID also have jobs boards where you can post jobs and reply to offers from all around the world.